hachiko-8ko/ichigo/src/HtmlComponent/BoundComponent.README.md

 * i5_class="propertyName"
 Set the className string equal to the value of propertyName.

-* i5_switch:className="propertyName" or i5_switch_className="propertyName"
+* i5_class:className="propertyName" or i5_class_className="propertyName"
 If the value of propertyName is truthy, add className to classList.
 If falsy, remove className.

-* i5_switch-:className="propertyName" or i5_switch0_className="propertyName"
+* i5_class-:className="propertyName" or i5_class0_className="propertyName"
-Negative switch, where truthy turns off the class and falsy turns it on.
+Negative boolean className, where truthy turns off the class and falsy turns it on.

 WARNING: Browsers lowercase all attribute names, so all class names set in attributes must be lowercased.